1920 – Former Screen Cinema, Eden Quay, Dublin

 The monastery was founded on 30 May 1832 at Scrahan, Cappoquin, by a colony of Irish and English monks,

-the Star Cinema opened on 15th January 1953 and closed in December 1971 to become a pop concert venue.
+The Star Cinema opened on 15th January 1953 and closed in December 1971 to become a pop concert venue.

-Map is being rolled out, not all buildings are mapped yet - shows location of buildings on this page.
+NOTE: Map is being rolled out, not all buildings are mapped yet - this will only display location of buildings on this page.